Why do Air Plants grow in the US + Tillandsia Care Guide

 • A diverse selection of palms like the Areca Palm, Parlor Palm, and Ponytail Palm are essential to the boho interior.

-• Ferns, such as the Boston Fern, Staghorn Fern, and Bird’s Nest Fern, offer verdant green hues that add an earthy yet elegant touch to your design if you have the humidity to support them.
+• Ferns, such as the Boston Fern, Staghorn Fern, and Bird’s Nest Fern, offer beautiful green hues that add an earthy yet elegant touch to your design if you have the humidity to support them.

 Endeavor to experiment and play around with these plant choices and arrangement styles until you achieve a design that feels distinctly you, while also respecting the vibrant use of natural materials that encapsulates the Boho aesthetic.